Purple Stream: Certificate in Therapeutic Play Skills

 - Describe the core dimensions of the Play Therapy Dimensions

-- Demonstrate the use of limit-setting in the therapeutic play setting
+- Describe the roles of parents, caregivers and teachers in the therapeutic play process

 - Experiential activities